 A DTA is an official international agreement between (normally) two jurisdictions on how to administer taxation rules when the domestic tax laws of two jurisdictions apply simultaneously to a particular issue or taxpayer.
 DTAs establish how the jurisdictions intend to eliminate double taxation with respect to taxes on income and on capital without creating opportunities for non-taxation or reduced taxation through tax evasion or avoidance.
-Consequently, DTAs provide a means to resolve some common disputes in the field of international taxation.
+Consequently DTAs provide a means to resolve some common disputes in the field of international taxation.

 The OECD Model Tax Convention is a model tax treaty/convention which has been developed by the OECD.
-All of Guernsey's comprehensive (full) DTAs are modelled on the OECD Model Tax Convention, although some variations do occur, which may differ from agreement to agreement.
+All of Guernsey's comprehensive (full) DTAs are modelled on the OECD Model Tax Convention.

-Guernsey also has a number of DTAs that are restricted in scope (such as dealing with shipping and aircraft, or personal taxation).
-These are often referred to as "limited DTAs".
+Guernsey also has a number of DTAs that are restricted in scope (such as dealing with Shipping and Aircraft, or personal taxation).
+These are referred to as "limited DTAs".
 In this document, unless specifically indicated otherwise, or the context requires otherwise, the acronym "DTA" refers to both comprehensive and limited DTAs.